Cyclone Kits

 Unlike the Clear Vue blower kits that came with all the hardware, my son's blower kits require you to provide your own hardware.
 You also need your own impeller, impeller arbor, motor, electrical, and blower outlet.

 This kit will not fit or work with airfoil or impellers of different sizes.
 Although you can form the cyclone top to work with either clockwise or counterclockwise airflow, you need to ensure your blower motor turns the proper direction for your impeller and should make the cyclone compatible.
-My web pages provide free plans to build blowers that work with airfoil impellers, impellers that turn in the other directions, and some different sized impellers.
+My web pages provide free plans to build blowers that work with airfoil impellers, impellers that turn in the other directions, and some different sized impellers.-

-1. Blower Dimensions
+Blower Dimensions

 Our blower spiral opens to 21" in diameter with a height of roughly 7" depending upon the depth of your grooves in the blower wooden pieces and width of the side metal.
 Adding the 11" tall Leeson motor gives a total height of about 18".
 The Leeson motor does not need any clearance above because the air is drawn in from the side so it can be mounted flush to the ceiling.
 The blower bottom wooden plate is secured with six screws that let you position the blower to face in any direction you desire.

-2. Blower Pricing
+- Blower Pricing

 Blower kits cost $145 plus $65 continental U.S. shipping, handling, insurance, and packing charges.
 Add $15 for an unformed metal transition.
 Add $35 for a wooden transition including shipping to go to a set of filters.
 California residents must also pay sales tax.

-3. Blower Cautions
+- Blower Cautions

 Never run an impeller without a blower housing.
 You can be hurt and the impeller will move so much air it can quickly burn up your motor!

 An impeller spinning at 3450 RPM turns at nearly 60 revolutions PER SECOND and generates in over twenty tons of force.
 If the impeller slips down the motor shaft, a light aluminum impeller gets hit and shatters, or a blade breaks this spinning impeller becomes potentially deadly.
+An impeller I tested slipped on the motor shaft causing the blades to impact the blower housing.
+One blade broke its welds and that blade tore through the 18-gauge steel blower sides like a knife through soft butter.

 Also NFPA no longer recommends use of aluminum alloy impellers in dust collection systems because when hit with steel these impellers shoot off sparks like a sparkler which can trigger a fire.